You are now in the main content area

 Travel

-The student is responsible for all costs related to travelling to and from an international placement as well as any local travel.
+The student is responsible for all costs related to travelling to and from an international practicum as well as any local travel.
 The ISS program is not able to provide financial compensation or assistance with making travel arrangements or securing visas on behalf of the student.

 The student may contact Travel Cuts for information.
 It is a full-service travel agency owned and operated by the Canadian Federation of Students (CFS), and has a branch on the Toronto Metropolitan University campus in the basement of the Student Campus Centre at 55 Gould St.